 December 10, 2016

 Hoka One One were the sponsors of the run section of Ironman Kona, so I was intrigued to try out this brand.
 I don’t know any local shops that stock them, so I’ve not even had a chance to try on a pair before.
-I chose the same size as I usual wear in Brooks and New Balance shoes and would say that the fit is the same.
+I chose the same size as I usually wear in Brooks and New Balance shoes and would say that the fit is the same.
 The delivery from Millet Sports was prompt.

 Usually the shoes would cost £110, which is at the upper end of what I can justify spending on running shoes, however, there is currently a sale on, so they are reduced by 30% (many other shoes on the site are reduced by up to 55%, so the sale is worth checking out).

 The shoes are incredibly comfortable and springy.
-The shoes are designed for road running, so they have quite a lot of cushioning, but they are also grippy enough that they would be fine on light trails and dry grass.
+They are designed for road running, so they have quite a lot of cushioning, but they are also grippy enough that they would be fine on light trails and dry grass.
 I was able to maintain a comfortable midfoot stride in them and didn’t feel any discomfort, even though it’s been 8 weeks since I last ran.
 The two-tone laces look attractive and tied easily.
 They are not slippery laces, so I don’t think they’d undo whilst running.
 The shoe’s upper has lycra in it, which meant it was a comfortable fit.

 The sole of the shoes is shaped, which means that you roll through each step.
 It was an unusual feeling initially, but I got used to it very quickly.
 I’m hoping that I’ll be back up to running 10k+ very soon, so it will be interesting to see how they feel on longer runs.

 As usual, I started off rather quickly, but I was determined to keep a steady pace throughout, so I tried to slow down a bit so that I didn’t run out of steam.
-I tried not to look at my watch whilst running, but was also determined to beat my final pregnancy time of 30:50-something.
+I tried not to look at my watch whilst running but was also determined to beat my final pregnancy time of 30:50-something.

 I crossed the line and was determined to see my time: